prebid/Prebid.js/dev-docs/examples/custom-price-bucket.md

 This logic may be driven by the effort to reduce the number of line items while capturing the most accurate bid prices.

 You can see the effect of this customization if you click into the Result tab of this JSFiddle gadget.

+Note that this example doesn't show the default Prebid.org ad (instead returning the house ad) because we don't have the targeting set up for the custom keyword `"custom_bid_price_key"`.

 </div>